Monday, January 31, 2011

 I am so happy the second graders will again participate in The Monster Project.
 It is one of my favorite projects as students learn about adjectives and the important role they play in helping writers "paint pictures with words."
 Using monsters as a vehicle, students exchange written descriptions via a wiki, and then recreate their partner's monster without ever looking at the "real thing".
 The project is a bit involved, requiring coordination with forty schools, but it is well worth the effort.

-Mrs. Cameron - Miss Thaggard's 2nd graders - Calvary Day School, Savannah, GA Ms. Graham - Mrs. Aspaas's 3rd graders - Lewis and Clark Elementary, Minot, ND Mrs. McKenzie - Mrs. Mattes 2nd graders - Lincoln Elementary, Ottawa, IL Mrs. O'Mullane - Mrs. Oro's 2nd graders - Saint Michael School, Cranford, NJ
+The kids have been partnered with the following schools: Mrs. Cameron - Miss Thaggard's 2nd graders - Calvary Day School, Savannah, GA Ms. Graham - Mrs. Aspaas's 3rd graders - Lewis and Clark Elementary, Minot, ND Mrs. McKenzie - Mrs. Mattes 2nd graders - Lincoln Elementary, Ottawa, IL Mrs. O'Mullane - Mrs. Oro's 2nd graders - Saint Michael School, Cranford, NJ

 Here is a general time line of the project.

-ing week one, students listened to the story If You Were an Adjective by Michael Dahl.
+During week one, students listened to the story If You Were an Adjective by Michael Dahl.
 Next, they picked their favorite food and brainstormed at least ten adjectives to describe that food.
 They were challenged to move beyond simple adjectives such as good, fine, great, etc.

 During week two, students were introduced to the project by viewing samples from last year's classes.
 We compared the original and redrawn monsters, focusing on the writing sent from our students.
 We looked at the different types of monsters drawn and discussed the importance of drawing monsters that could be described.
 Adding too many details may make writing the description very difficult.
 The students used Early Learning Toolkit to create their monsters and give them a name.